 Bringing in close to half a million tourists, the city of Buenos Aires goes into hyper mode every August, as it hosts the world to the largest Tango festival on earth.
 In August, couples gear up to thousands of competitions around the city while novice dancers have the chance to learn how to tango like the pros.
 Professionals all over the world fight for prizes and trophies, as the whole city is entertained with exciting Tango moves making the Tango Buenos Aires Festival one of the most lively celebrations in Argentina.

 January and February are the busiest months when it comes to Argentinian celebrations by the locals in Cosquín, with all genres of Folklore dances and songs being celebrated.
 The common musical tunes and dance of the ‘Cacerera’ and the ‘Chamame’ are featured commonly in the festival, as the nine-day event is also crowned with various local cuisines on offer.

 Fiesta Nacional de la Vendimia

 Vendimia is organized in the month of March, where the grape farmers welcome the world to Mendoza.
-During this festival, the people have a fun time as they celebrate the formation of grapes to wine, after a year-long wait of tirelessly working on the vineyards.
-This celebration was first initialized in 1963, and has since grown to accommodate shows and concerts, which feature unique servings of wine.
+During this festival, the people have a fun time as they celebrate the formation of grapes into wine, after a year-long wait of tirelessly working in the vineyards.
+This Argentinian celebration was first initialized in 1963 and has since grown to accommodate shows and concerts, which feature unique servings of wine.
 The celebration lasts an entire week so if you love wine, you really can’t miss this festival!

 Oktoberfest Festival of Beer

 Whatever time of the year you find yourself in Argentina, there is always a reason to make merry and experience a festive mood here.
-If you are an Argentinean, it might also be a good time to send money remittance back to your loved ones during these festivals in Argentina.
+If you are an Argentinian, it might also be a good time to send money remittance back to your loved ones during these celebrations and traditions in Argentina.
 If so, remember to use Sharemoney for sending money online to Argentina!

 Posted on by